-Retailers must know who their most valuable customers are; identifying the core customers is the key to unlocking the true potential of any business.
+It means retailers must know who their most valuable customers are—the ones that make up the core of their patrons and provide the most value to their business.
+Identifying and understanding them is the key to unlocking the true potential of any brand.

-Getting to Know Your Customers with Customer Analytics
+Get to Know Your Customers with Customer Intelligence

-This sharper perspective of your core customers that’s revealed through customer analytics can be used not only for targeted marketing, but also to guide everything from site selection to relevant product offerings, promotions, store designs and other elements of the overall brand concept.
+But this sharper perspective of your core customers that’s revealed through customer intelligence can be used for more than targeted marketing.
+It can and should also guide everything from site selection to relevant product offerings, promotions, store designs and other elements of the overall brand concept.

 The Bottom Line

-If retailers use the customer data they’ve collected in the right way, they can shape retail strategies, set business goals, optimize marketing activity and implement solutions that are aligned not only with company objectives, but also customer behavior and customer expectations.
+If retailers use customer data they’ve collected, along with relevant demographics and psychographics, in the right way, they can shape retail strategies, set business goals, optimize marketing activity, and implement solutions that are aligned not only with company objectives, but also customer behavior and customer expectations.